zainafzal88/blog/_posts/2020-06-15-first-alexa-skill.md

 ---
 layout: post
-title:  Basics & Building of First Alexa Skill
+title:  Basics & Building First Alexa Skill
 description: This post contains basic information and walkthrough of how to build your first Alexa skill
 date:   2020-06-15
 ---